June Marks Adopt a Shelter Cat Month

 There’s baby-proofing, and then there’s cat-proofing.
 Any time new animals are brought home, there’s usually a few prep steps, especially for a curious cat.

-• Protect your furniture.
+- Protect your furniture.
 A cat’s claws need to be worn down, and they’ll do this themselves by scratching on things.
 Consider Indoor Shields® Solutions and provide them with an alternative for scratching like corrugated cardboard and scratching posts.
+These Indoor Shields® Solutions can be an alternative to declawing to protect specific furniture pieces.

-• Ensure cats can safely explore their new outdoor environment with trusted products like Invisible Fence® Brand’s Boundary Plus® Technology, giving them maximum yard space while not feeling restricted.
-Weighing only one ounce, the featherweight MicroLite® Computer Collar® Receiver is the smallest and most advanced collar, making it easy and comfortable for felines.
+- Ensure cats can safely explore their new outdoor environment with trusted products like Invisible Fence® Brand’s Boundary Plus® Technology, giving them maximum yard space while not feeling restricted.